arenatheme/thelook/electro-shopify-theme-user-guide.md

 ## Installation Theme Package
 THANK YOU FOR PURCHASING OUR THEME !

-If you have any questions that are beyond the scope of this help file, please feel free to send us a message : support@arenathemes.com
+If you have any questions that are beyond the scope of this help file, please feel free to send us a message : <a href="mailto:support@arenathemes.com">support@arenathemes.com</a>

 Below you will find some basics on installing, configuring and customizing the template.